rezahdev/UniClubDataAPI/README.md

-A simple API for CRUD operations on information about various university clubs.
+API for information about different university clubs.